mwzig/WordSearch/README.md

 The WordSearch object then uses the list of words to find, and searches each line in the Grid object's ArrayList of GridLines for the word.
 If it finds the word, it creates a FoundWord object that contains a String representing the word found, and an ArrayList of LocCoordinate objects for each of the letters in the word found.
 When the WordSearch object finishes searching the grid, it iterates through its ArrayList of FoundWord objects, and prints out the word found and its coordinates in the grid.
 (It also prints any words not found).

 ** This application was designed and written independently by myself.
-I did not search the internet for design ideas.
+I did not search the internet for design ideas. **

-5. EXPLANATION ABOUT THE TWO GITHUB REPOSITORIES:
+## 5. EXPLANATION ABOUT THE TWO GITHUB REPOSITORIES
 I started with a repo named wordsearch, then renamed it to wordsearchw-ogradle.   wordsearchw-ogradle contains the original development history of this project.
 When I created the project, I was on a plane and did not have wifi access, so I could not create the project using the gradle build script I normally get from the web.
 (I do need to further my knowledge of gradle because in class we just got the script from wcci's github, ran it, did a gradle eclipse then imported the project into eclipse, without really having an underlying understanding).

 I then created a new wordsearch repo after starting my project with a gradle build and gradle eclipse.
 I copied the class files over from the old project and continued development.
 I thought it would be the cleanest way to have a better directory structure and history.

-6. DETAILED NOTES ABOUT CONSTRUCTION HISTORY:
+## 6. DETAILED NOTES ABOUT CONSTRUCTION HISTORY

+### First Day 12/20/2017
-First Day 12/20/2017:  on the plane (3.5 hours?) (no wifi! no googling!) getting a simple find to work, thinking of a horizontal row.
+on the plane (3.5 hours?) (no wifi! no googling!) getting a simple find to work, thinking of a horizontal row.
 Then getting the coordinates, then searching backwards.
 Note that I started the project w/o wifi and so did not have access to the build gradle that we used in class.
 So, started in Eclipse, making my own project folders...

+### Second Day 12/21/2017
-Second Day 12/21/2017:  after family visit (3 hours?) (no googling still except for 2-dim arrays, I want my solution to be original to me!!!).
+after family visit (3 hours?) (no googling still except for 2-dim arrays, I want my solution to be original to me!!!).
 Got the vertical fwd and backward searches working.
 Started thinking about how to search diagonally.
 Realized I need a redesign and I need to have a GridLetter object that has a Letter and its coordinates.
 Then I need a 2-dim array of those to